pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/model_results.md

 # Outlook

 There is evidence in the literature that mangroves adapt to their environmental conditions over time.
 A lower salt concentration in the bottom water provides higher xylem conductance and thus greater transpiration.
 At the same time, however, a low salt concentration in the subsurface also provides higher leaf water potentials that inhibit transpiration.
 These mutually balancing processes provide overall approximately constant transpiration rates at different pore water salinities.
-A more detailed study of these processes may help MARKER physiological plasticity MARKER
+A more detailed study of these processes may help to understand the ability of mangroves to adapt their physiology to appropriate sites prevailing environmental conditions.

 Precipitation was not dynamically integrated as a separate process in this project, as described above, but is represented by the land-based constant boundary condition of water level and salinity.
 The Exmouth Gulf is generally a region of very low annual precipitation sums.
 However, the variability of individual rainfall events is very high.
 Due to cyclones, heavy rainfall events occur regularly and account for a not insignificant portion of the total precipitation.
 The influence of precipitation on the mangrove population was studied indirectly by setting different values of the boundary condition of landward pore water salinity.
 Since this boundary condition was shown to be a very sensitive variable, it follows that precipitation also has an influence on mangrove species composition and, in general, the formation of typical mangrove forest structures.
 In the course of climate change, it can be assumed that heavy rainfall events or extreme weather situations will increase and that sea level will rise.
 Since the model was able to represent the populations according to reality, it could also be used to investigate the effects of climate change on the sensitive ecosystems of the mangrove forests.
 Further, the model can provide important clues in the study of all relationships between forest structures and plant characteristics.
 Models that represent the processes based on more conceptual approaches than MANGA can be calibrated and verified with MANGA.